 To test for a tachometer wire, a multimeter capable of testing AC voltage must be used.
 The tachometer wire will show between 1V and 6V AC.
 In multi-coil ignition systems, the system can learn individual coil wires.
 Individual coil wires in a multi-coil ignition system will register lower amounts of AC voltage.
 Also, if necessary, the system can use a fuel injector control wire for engine speed sensing.
 Common locations for a tachometer wire are the ignition coil itself, the back of the gauges, engine computers, and automatic transmission computers.

 IMPORTANT!
-Do not test tachometer wires using a test light or logic probe!
-This will damage the vehicle.
+Do not test tachometer wires using a test light or logic probe (computer safe test light)!
+This may damage the vehicle.